How to apply for a permit to export cultural goods

-Export permits and export licences are both valid for one year counted from the date on which the decision was made (Chapter 5, Section 13 of the Heritage Conservation Act and Article 9 of the Commission Implementing Regulation (EU) No 1081/2012)
+An export permits as well as an export licence are valid for one year counted from the date on which the decision was made (Chapter 5, Section 13, of the Historic Environment Act and Article 9 of the Commission Implementing Regulation (EU) No 1081/2012).

 Can a refused application be appealed against?

-An appeal may be brought against a refused application for an export permit to a general administrative court (Chapter 5, paragraph 1 of the Heritage Conservation Act).
+An appeal may be brought against a refused application for an export permit to a general administrative court (Chapter 5, Section 15, of the Historic Environment Act).